DriftDeV/Teamspeak6-Accessibility-Mod/README.md

 # Teamspeak6-Accessibility-Mod
-An accessibility mod for teamspeak6 for windows and MacOS
+This is an accessibility mod for teamspeak6 still in early state so most of the things are not accessible yet, but will be!
+Please give feedback and feature suggestion and i will try to make it happen this can be a demonstration of how can teamspeak become accessible officially from teamspeak themselves

+# Installation Guide

+## Windows

+## MacOS